-- Has the right to use the name, state, and grade of any contest contestant, without compensation, in order to administer and promote the contest.
+- has the right to use the name, state, and grade of any Ned Smith Center contestant, without compensation, to administer and promote the contest.

-- Has the right to use a photograph (if taken at the Center function) of any contestant without compensation, in order to administer and promote the contest.
+- has the right to use a photograph (if taken at a Ned Smith Center function) of any contestant, without compensation, to administer and promote the contest.

-- Can keep the winning entries up to eighteen (18) months for promotional and display purposes
+- can keep the winning entries, up to 18 months, for promotional and display purposes.

-- May produce products (such as posters, prints, t-shirts, etc.) from winning entries in order to administer and promote the contest.
+- may produce products such as posters, prints, T-shirts, notecards, etc. from winning entries to promote the Ned Smith Center and the Youth Art Contest.

-- Reserves the right to destroy unclaimed entries after eighteen (18) months
+- reserves the right to destroy unclaimed entries after 18 months.

-- Will not insure entries it receives, or be responsible for loss of or damages to the entries
+- will not insure entries it receives or be responsible for loss of or damage to the entries.

-- Has the right to keep and display indefinitely any entry awarded “Best in Show,” which will be added to the Center’s permanent art collection.
-The Center will provide the recipient with five (5) high-end prints, as well as a digital scan of the original entry.
+- has the right to keep and display indefinitely any entry awarded “Best in Show,” which will be added to the Center’s permanent art collection.
+The Center will provide the recipient with (5) high-resolution prints, as well as a digital scan of the original entry.